 Staying loyal to your workout regimen can do wonders for your health and body.
 Your hair?
 Not so much.
 The issue: sweat.
-While sweating has some benefits (including helping the body release toxins as well as increasing circulation), sweat-laden hair is where the real damage can occur (think: clogged follicles, itchy scalp, and dryness).
-Not to mention, sweat just makes your hair feel dirty, whether you’re a dedicated gym buff or just plain sweat a lot naturally.
+While sweating has some benefits (including helping the body release toxins, as well as increasing circulation), what sweat does to hair is where the real damage can occur (think: clogged follicles, itchy scalp, and dryness).
+Not to mention, sweat just makes your hair feel dirty, whether you’re a dedicated gym buff or just naturally sweat a lot.
 That being said, over-washing your hair in an effort to get rid of said sweat can be even more damaging (if done frequently), creating quite the beauty catch-22.

 The good news?
 You can still remain loyal to your workout regimen and have healthy, manageable hair.
+You simply have to know how to treat and protect your hair.
 The key is knowing how to prep your hair before your workout, what you can do to minimize damage during your sweat session, and how to prevent sweat from ruining your strands afterwards.
 Keep reading to learn the damaging effects sweat can have on your hair, as well as what you can do about it beyond just dry shampoo (spoiler alert: you won’t have to nix a workout).

 Use Dry Shampoo